menu

 Demographics

-The percentage of adults in Rock Valley - Ireton who are college-educated is close to the national average for all communities of 21.84%: 21.00% of the adults in Rock Valley - Ireton have a bachelor's degree or advanced degree.
+The education level of Rock Valley - Ireton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.32% of adults 25 and older in Rock Valley - Ireton have a college degree.

 Rock Valley - Ireton is a somewhat ethnically-diverse town.
 The people who call Rock Valley - Ireton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rock Valley - Ireton residents report their race to be White, followed by Black or African-American.
+The greatest number of Rock Valley - Ireton residents report their race to be White.
 Rock Valley - Ireton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.74% of the town’s residents.
-Important ancestries of people in Rock Valley - Ireton include Dutch, German, Irish, English, and Polish.
+People of Hispanic or Latino origin account for 17.56% of the town’s residents.
+Important ancestries of people in Rock Valley - Ireton include Dutch, German, English, Irish, and Polish.

 The most common language spoken in Rock Valley - Ireton is English.
 Other important languages spoken here include Spanish and West Germanic languages.